Enterprise Deployment Architecture¶

 Runtime Connectivity¶

-While the plan workflow does not require vault-to-cluster connectivity during migration setup, the workloads themselves need vault access at runtime.
-Once CloudTaser annotations are applied and pods restart:
+While the plan workflow does not require OpenBao-to-cluster connectivity during migration setup, the workloads themselves need OpenBao access at runtime.
+Once cloudtaser annotations are applied and pods restart:

-- The wrapper authenticates to vault using the pod's ServiceAccount JWT (Kubernetes auth)
+- The wrapper authenticates to OpenBao using the pod's ServiceAccount JWT (Kubernetes auth)

-- The wrapper fetches secrets from vault into process memory
+- The wrapper fetches secrets from OpenBao into process memory

 - The wrapper fork+execs the original process with secrets in the child environment

-This means the vault endpoint must be reachable from the cluster's pod network at runtime.
-This is typically achieved via:
+This means the OpenBao endpoint must be reachable from the cluster's pod network at runtime. cloudtaser supports three connectivity models:

-- Private peering between the vault VPC and the cluster VPC
+- Private peering between OpenBao VPC and the cluster VPC

 - VPN or WireGuard tunnel for cross-cloud connectivity

-- Internal load balancer if vault is in the same cloud region
+- Internal load balancer if OpenBao is in the same cloud region

 - Ingress with mTLS for external access with client certificate authentication

-The cloudtaser target connect command configures the Kubernetes auth method in vault to accept ServiceAccount JWTs from the target cluster.
+The cloudtaser-cli target connect command configures the Kubernetes auth method in OpenBao to accept ServiceAccount JWTs from the target cluster.
+This works with both direct and reverse-connect models.

 Related¶